dannylee1020/plant-seedling-image-classification/README.md

-# Image Classification with ResNet 50, Streamlit, Docker and Heroku
+# Image Classification with ResNet50, Streamlit and Docker

 ## Project Overview